Coping with peak packaging demand

 For eCommerce businesses to lose a fifth of their potential market due to using the wrong packaging is incredibly significant.

-Using recyclable and biodegradable materials such as cardboard and paper should be implemented wherever possible.
-Adding printed recycling symbols and logos is viewed positively by consumers, too, as is being part of a scheme (e.g. using FSC-certified packaging).
+Wherever possible, recyclable and biodegradable materials such as cardboard and paper should be used.
+Consumers also view adding printed recycling symbols and logos and participating in a scheme (e.g., using FSC-certified packaging) positively.

 Of course, using correctly sized packaging can also help reduce CO2 emissions and minimise environmental impact.